General

 Efficient Scheduling and Reminders

-Over 83% of healthcare professionals agree that EHR systems help in better managing appointments and scheduling.
+Over 83% of healthcare professionals agree that ambulatory EHR systems help in better managing appointments and scheduling.
 Patients receive timely reminders about upcoming visits and can easily reschedule or make payments online via patient portals.

 Open appointment slots are rapidly filled using waitlist features and advanced analytics forecasting demand, dramatically improving practice efficiency.
 Automated reminders via text messages or emails also minimize no-shows.
 The end-to-end scheduling process is faster, more convenient, and transparent for both patients and providers.